codescape/jira-scrum-poker/readme.md

 * Simple and quick way of starting new Scrum Poker sessions
 * Assist estimations with references of already performed sessions
 * Security and privacy in mind showing only issues users may view
+* Share and join sessions by url or by scanning a QR code

 ## Resources